tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 | B   | bottle |
 | C   | cradle |

-For more details, see the **split** command in the LiveCode Dictionary.
+For more details, see the **split** command in the syntax Dictionary.

 #### Combining the Elements of an Array into a List